Payal Tandon

 • Mock Tests

 Cementing Quizzes : Cementing quizzes are designed to make sure that students practice in the right way after completing a certain course.
 These are designed to test both the knowledge and application of concepts across a spectrum of medium and hard questions across any subsection.
-Cementing quizzes act as mini mocks that evaluate you in one subsection, say CR, NP, Algebra, etc.
+Cementing quizzes act as mini mocks that evaluate you in one subsection, say CR, RC, Algebra, etc.

 Thus, to get a quick and accurate estimate of your progress, you should use cementing quizzes to reduce the time required for preparation.
 Learn more about how to use cementing quizzes to measure your progress.